The road toll system in Norway

 - All toll transactions will be invoiced by the toll service provider with whom you have a user agreement, regardless of where in the country you have passed a toll collection point.

-- Information about your toll transactions can be accessed through the toll service provider with whom you have signed a user agreement.
+- Information about all your toll transactions can be accessed through the toll service provider with whom you have signed a user agreement.

 - You can have multiple vehicles registered to the same user agreement, but each vehicle needs to have its own unique toll tag linked to the vehicle’s registration number.

-- 66 toll road projects
+- A total of 66 toll road projects in operation

-- Revenues: NOK 11.4 bn.
+- Revenues: NOK 11.5 bn.

-- Operating costs: NOK 940 million
+- Operating costs: NOK 1 bn.

 - Total loan debt: NOK 63 bn.